Digitalist-Open-Cloud/Kuberenetes-Ingress-Script-Injection-Operator/README.md

 Following are the steps to build the installer and distribute this project to users.

+### Build

-1. Build the installer for the image built and published in the registry:
+Build the installer for the image built and published in the registry:

 ```sh
 make build-installer IMG=<some-registry>/ingress-injection:tag